 Don’t get me wrong, deciding to leave an abuser is most definitely an empowered choice.
 However, choosing to leave an abuser is not about whether or not someone is strong enough.
 There are plenty of "strong people” who still end up suffering from abuse.

-This kind of talk and thinking—the “It’s their choice to stay” mentality—shifts the blame onto the victim instead of the abuser, which is invalidating and abusive in and of itself.
-Unfortunately, such ideas can be a major barrier to people leaving abusive relationships, because it minimizes the abuse and invites unnecessary shame and guilt—familiar emotions for people who have suffered abuse.
+This kind of talk and thinking—the “It’s their choice to stay” mentality—shifts the blame onto the victim instead of the abuser, which is invalidating, traumatic and abusive in and of itself.
+Unfortunately, such ideas can be a major barrier to people leaving abusive relationships, because it minimizes the trauma and invites unnecessary shame and guilt—familiar emotions for people who have suffered abuse.

 That the abuse will go away.

 That they can rescue their abuser.